Heather Whalley: Education

-She completed her MSc (Distinction) & PhD at the Division of Psychiatry at the University of Edinburgh, investigating neuroimaging data in adolescent individuals at familial risk for psychiatric conditions.
+Heather completed her MSc (Distinction) & PhD at the Division of Psychiatry at the University of Edinburgh, investigating neuroimaging data in adolescent individuals at familial risk for psychiatric conditions.
 She has since been awarded a Royal Society Dorothy Hodgkin Fellowship, a John, Margaret, Alfred and Stewart Sim (JMAS) Research Fellowship from the Royal College of Physicians of Edinburgh, and an Edinburgh Scientist Academic Track (ESAT) Fellowship from the University of Edinburgh.

 Career

-She leads the imaging research group in Psychiatry at the University of Edinburgh which has extensive links with several international consortia including the Psychiatric Genomics Consortia, IMAGEMEND and ENIGMA.
-The group focusses on how causal factors (genetic and environmental) contribute to conditions through their impact on brain structure and function using large population-based data resources where available, and identifying how brain structure and function mediate effects on behaviour.
+She leads the imaging research group in psychiatry at the University of Edinburgh which has extensive links with several international consortia including the Psychiatric Genomics Consortia, IMAGEMEND and ENIGMA.
+The group focuses on how causal factors (genetic and environmental) contribute to conditions through their impact on brain structure and function using large population-based data resources where available, and identifying how brain structure and function mediate effects on behaviour.

-She is an academic editor at Scientific Reports, Frontiers in Behavioural and Psychiatric Genetics and PLOS ONE and is the Postgraduate Research Co-ordinator for the Centre for Clinical Brain Sciences.